End-to-End Page-Level Assessment of Handwritten Text Recognition: Bag of Words WER

-Through the computation of Eq.\,\eqref{eq:werBoW}, the \emph{number} of word insertions, deletions and (implicit) substitutions can be easily derived, even though which specific words are involved in the different operations remain unknown.
+Therefore, to define a ``bag of words WER'' which can be fairly compared with the traditional WER, we assume that each insertion/deletion pair, except those unavoidable, is equivalent to a single substitution.
+Formally speaking, the above definition of bag of words distance needs to be revamped into $\mathrm{B}'(X,Y)=b+\lfloor(\mathrm{B}(X,Y)-b)/2\rfloor$.
+Since $\mathrm{B}(X,Y)-b$ is always even, the \emph{bag of words WER} is thus defined as: Through the computation of Eq.\,\eqref{eq:werBoW}, the \emph{number} of word insertions, deletions and (implicit) substitutions can be easily derived, even though which specific words are involved in the different operations remain unknown.
 This becomes a significant drawback, because it prevents to derive any kind of word-to-word or position-to-position alignment that could be used to compute the NSFD or any other metric to assess RO mismatch.
 For the same reason, a CER associated with bWER can neither be properly computed.
 (Note that a ``bag of characters'' error rate would be overtly deceptive, and therefore is not an option).
 The examples in \ref{ex:3} illustrate the computation of $\beta\,$WER and the reformulated version here proposed bWER (Eq.\,\eqref{eq:werBoW}), along with their relation with the classical WER.

-It could be thought that the bWER defined in~Eq.\,\eqref{eq:werBoW} is identical to or a very tight bound of the classical WER.
-However, it should be taken into account that the WER is based on the edit distance, which is computed under the sequentiality constraint (cf. Sec.\,\ref{sec:basicED}).
-Since this restriction is fully relaxed for bWER, the values of $\bWER(X,Y)$ can actually be much lower than those of $\WER(X,Y)$, specially if the RO of $X$ and $Y$ are very different.
-Even without RO issues, in the worst case, the bWER can considerably underestimate what could be considered ``true'' word errors.
-A simple case is also given in \ref{ex:3} (Example 3a).
-Nevertheless, according to the empirical evidence presented in Secs.\,\ref{sec:simuExp}--\ref{sec:realEval}. these cases are extremely rare in practice.
-These empirical results also show that, in the traditional experimental setting, where RO is not an issue (because the detected text lines are ensured to be all correct), the page-level bWER \eqref{eq:werBoW} is in practice a very good approximation to the corresponding WER given by~\eqref{eq:pageLineWER} and~\eqref{eq:fullPageWER}.
+It is important to note that the WER is based on sequentially constrained alignments (see Section \ref{sec:basicED}), while the bWER does not.
+Therefore, bWER can be (much) lower than WER, especially if the RO of $X$ and $Y$ are very different.
+Even without the RO issue, the bWER can underestimate word errors.
+Example 3a in \ref{ex:3} shows a simple case of this.
+However, based on empirical evidence presented in Sections \ref{sec:simuExp} to \ref{sec:realEval}, these cases are rare in practice.
+The page-level bWER (Equation \eqref{eq:werBoW}), therefore, becomes a good approximation to the corresponding WER in traditional experimental settings where RO is not an issue.
 This is interesting because bWER is much simpler and cheaper to compute than WER.